Local-in-time existence of strong solutions to a class of compressible Power-Law flows: Proof of Theorem 1

 Introduce the operator

-that is, $\rho^N_\delta [{\mathbf u}^N_\delta ]={\cal T}({\mathbf u}^N_\delta ).$ Taking argument in [Chapter 7, \cite{Feireisl-2004}], one finds that the mapping ${\cal T}$ is continuous.
+That is, $\rho^N_\delta [{\mathbf u}^N_\delta ]={\cal T}({\mathbf u}^N_\delta ).$ Taking argument in [Chapter 7, \cite{Feireisl-2004}], one finds that the mapping ${\cal T}$ is continuous.

-Next, we turn to our attention to the approximated problem represented by the integral equation \eqref{XT1}$_2.$ Suppose that $\rho^N_\delta \in C^{1}([0,T];C^{1}(\Omega))$ is given.
-Following argument in [Chapter 7, \cite{Feireisl-2004}], we consider a family of linear operators
+Next, we turn our attention to the approximated problem represented by the integral equation \eqref{XT1}$_2.$ Suppose that $\rho^N_\delta \in C^{1}([0,T];C^{1}(\Omega))$ is given.
+Following the argument in [Chapter 7, \cite{Feireisl-2004}], we consider a family of linear operators

 where $(X^N)^*$ stands for the dual space of $X^N.$ It is easy to see that

 So, the operator ${\cal M}$ is invertible and